rewgs/tagel-legato/README.md

 └── Samples -> [your samples folder]

 **Samples are not being pushed to this repo.** Be sure to create a symbolic link pointing to wherever they live on your machine, and be sure to name the link Samples, as shown above.
+**Resources/pictures also is not being pushed to this repo.** Make sure to manually add or symlink to any picture files.